 Clinical research studies: Andrew ran the CEFIT study (a cross sectional observational clinical study) and the CRITIC study (a randomised phase IV pharmacokinetic study).
 Andrew uses MWPharm for pharmaocokinetic modelling.

-In the laboratory, Andrew measured biomarkers of kidney toxicity in urine samples.
+In the laboratory, Andrew measures biomarkers of kidney toxicity in urine samples and cultured kidney epithelial cells.

 Andrew has an interest in understanding how clinical trials influence research practice, and has ongoing projects in this area.
 Andrew is interested in applying machine learning to clinical problems.